Easter 2017: Target Pulls Out Easter Egg Toys That Could ‘Grow’ Inside The Body

 Customers who already purchased Hatch & Grow Easter Eggs and Easter Grow Toys products should check for model number 234-25-1200 on the back of the packaging.
 Meanwhile, those who bought Hatch Your Own Dino Egg can check their model number 234-09-0016 on the label inserted in the packaging.
 The commission also encouraged consumers to return the said Easter toys to Target and get a full refund.

-So far, no injuries have been reported related to these Easter toys but the commission urged everyone to steer clear of the hazardous toys.
+So far, no injuries have been reported related to these Easter toys, but the commission urged everyone to steer clear of the hazardous toys.
 Target sells the Easter toys from February to March for $1.

 This is not the first time Target has recalled toys that pose a threat to its consumers.
 In March, the company pulled out the Magnetic Tic Tac Toe Games due to safety issues.
 Pretty much the same with the Easter toys, the Magnetic Tic Tac Toe could also be life-threatening.
-According to CPSC, the magnets from the toy can come off which could be a choking hazard.
+According to CPSC, the magnets from the toy can come off, which could be a choking hazard.

 Apparently, when magnets are ingested, they can “link together inside the intestines and clamp onto body tissues.”
 This may lead to intestinal obstructions, perforations, sepsis, and even death.